odpi/egeria-docs/site/docs/guides/developer/index.md

 }
 ```

-If your client is running outside of the OMAG Server Platform, you will need to add a dependency to your client for the [Open Metadata Topic Connector](/concepts/open-metadata-topic-connector) that is in use in the OMAG Server.
+If your client is running outside the OMAG Server Platform, you will need to add a dependency to your client for the [Open Metadata Topic Connector](/concepts/open-metadata-topic-connector) that is in use in the OMAG Server.
 For example, if you see this error:

 ```bash